p7zip-project/p7zip/README.md

    - Levels 40..49 (LIZv1 + Huffman) give the best ratio, comparable to zlib and low levels of zstd/brotli, but with a faster decompression speed

 7. [Lzham] v1_0_stable1 is a lossless data compression codec written in C/C++ (specifically C++03), with a compression ratio similar to LZMA but with 1.5x-8x faster decompression speed.
+   - Levels: 1..9
+   - Level: 1 best speed
+   - Level: 9 best compression
+   - Level: 10 best with extreme parsing (can be very slow) NOT RECOMMEND

 ## Build Binary
 #### (Currently only supports CLI, if you want to do GUI please contact us)